irohn/nix.nvim/start/nix/lua/nix/view/adapters/README.md

 This directory contains adapter modules that plug into the generic `list_window` UI.

 Current adapters:
-- `lsp_servers.lua` : Manage enabling / disabling discovered LSP servers (uses nix-lsp-manager registry).
+- `lsp.lua` : Manage enabling / disabling discovered LSP servers (uses nix-lsp-manager registry).

 To add a new adapter (e.g. plugin manager):
 1. Create a module returning a table with fields: